p-lemonish/chatroom-salt/README.md

 mv dist.tar.gz /srv/salt/chatroom/frontend/
 ```

-Next go into `chatroom-go` and build the docker image then tag it as dev or prod
+Next go into `chatroom-go` and build the docker image, then tag it as dev or prod
 depending on if you're deploying this image into production (on a server requiring ssl)
 or locally (can use self signed certs).

 After tagging, save it as `.tar` using
 `docker save` and give sufficient rights (mode 644), then move it to `/srv/salt/chatroom/backend`.

 The example below sets the tag as `dev`.
 For prod, append `-prod` to the tarfile instead.

 ```bash